2016–2017 Kashmir unrest: July

 After the news of Wani's death spread, protests erupted in some areas of Kashmir Valley.
 Curfew-like restrictions were imposed in South Kashmir during the night, and internet services in many areas were suspended.
 Hurriyat chairman Syed Ali Shah Geelani and Jammu Kashmir Liberation Front chairman Yasin Malik called for a strike to protest against the killing.
 Geelani, along with other separatist leaders including Asiya Andrabi and Mirwaiz Umar Farooq, called for a three-day shutdown.
 The shutdown extended into August.

 Violent clashes broke out on 9 July in some areas.
 Over 20 police stations were attacked by mobs who stole weapons and fired upon security forces.
 Stone pelting was reported from many parts of Kashmir, including transit camps of Kashmiri Pandits.
 Train services and the pilgrimage to Amarnath Temple were suspended.
-State board exams were postponed, while the Srinagar Jammu National Highway was shut.
+State board exams were postponed, while the Jammu–Srinagar National Highway was shut.
 By the end of the day, over 200 people were injured and 11 protesters were killed.
 By 10 July, more than 20 were confirmed to have died.
 More than 300 CRPF personnel were reported to have been injured.
 In addition, many vehicles and buildings belonging to security forces were attacked and a number were set ablaze.
 Some militants hiding among protesters threw grenades at security personnel.

 Two policemen died.
-One died on 9 July when a mob attacked and pushed his mobile bunker into Jhelum river.
+One (Feroz Ahmed) of Mattan, Anantnag died on 9 July when a mob attacked and pushed his mobile bunker into Jhelum river.
 Another died on 24 July, from injuries received in an attack on a police station by stone-pelters on 15 July.